Volunteerism is a cornerstone of the Village model

 To meet the requirements of our background checks policy, a social security number is required.
 We may be able to accommodate office or event volunteering for international prospective volunteers without a social security number.

-*There are some items on a driving record that automatically preclude an applicant from serving as an Ashby Village driver, e.g., any suspension of driver's license, DUI, auto accident involving personal injury, outstanding fines, and within the last three years moving violations or an auto collision (no personal injuries) .
+*There are some items on a driving record that automatically preclude an applicant from serving as an Ashby Village driver, (or Medpal) e.g., any suspension of driver's license, DUI, auto accident involving personal injury, outstanding fines, and within the last three years moving violations or an auto collision (no personal injuries) .
 The foregoing list is not exhaustive; in some situations additional information will indicate that an applicant is not appropriate to serve as an Ashby Village driver.
 When a concern is presented regarding the safety of our members.
 Ashby Village places the driver’s eligibility status on hold until the concern is resolved.

 WAYS YOU CAN HELP: